-If you read this post, you’ll know I’ve launched a new series of travel guides on Ellie & Co.
-Today, following on from our recent day trip, we’re getting to know the East Sussex town of Hastings on England’s south coast.
+If you read this post, you’ll know I’ve launched a new series of travel guides on Ellie & Co that offer insider travel tips on things to do and places to eat, drink, and stay in destinations I know well.

 Travel Guide to HASTINGS, East SUSSEX

-Like Brighton, Hastings is both gritty and yet charming and artsy.
-It’s split into two parts, consisting of a new town with traditional British seaside attractions like an old pier for walks, places for fish and chips and ice cream on the seafront, a fun fair and mini golf, and an old town marked by historic streets, Tudor buildings, curated boutiques, and cosy restaurants.
-If you like the sound of Hastings, my travel guide featuring things to do and places to eat, drink, and stay in the East Sussex seaside town will come in handy.
-Let’s go!
+Like Brighton, Hastings is both gritty and charming with a creative edge.
+It’s split into two parts, consisting of a new town with traditional British seaside attractions like an old pier for walks, places for fish and chips and ice cream on the seafront, a fun fair and mini golf, and an old town marked by historic streets, Tudor buildings, curated independent shops, and cosy restaurants.

 Things to do in Hastings